itisdigite/qna-frontend/README.md

     cd question-answering-app
     ```

-2. Open your browser and navigate to `http://localhost:8081` to see the application.
+2. Open your browser and navigate to `http://localhost:8080` to see the application.

-### Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any changes.

 ### License